Regular Logical Mode vs. Light Fun Mode In Social Interactions

 Getting along with other people

-'Regular Logical Mode': Based on whether you have rapport, common interests, and can have a good discussion about something
+'Regular Logical Mode': Based on whether you have rapport, common interests, and can have a good discussion

 'Regular Logical Mode': Talking with someone about something, doing a single, fairly low key activity together